MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/4-workbooks.md

 Azure Sentinel provides several templates that are ready for use.
+You can use these templates to create your own workbook and then  modify them as needed for Contoso.

+## Azure Sentinel workbooks

-You can use these templates to create your own workbook that can then be modified as needed.
-Most of the data connectors that are used to ingest data come with their own workbooks.
-You can get better insight into the data that is being ingested using tables and visualizations, including bar and pie charts.
-You can also make your own workbooks from scratch, if necessary.
+Most of the data connectors Azure Sentinel uses to ingest data come with their own workbooks.
+You can get better insight into the data that is being ingested by using tables and visualizations, including bar and pie charts.
+You can also make your own workbooks from scratch, if necessary. <!--Marjan, "from scratch" is colloquial language that we cannot use.
+Can we change this to something like "You can also make your own workbooks from the beginning instead of using the predefined templates.-->

 ## Workbook page